aaayd/Game-Of-Life/README.md

 Size of cell - Edit the `cell_size` var in `main.py` <br/>

 #Example
+This is an example of a config in main.py
 ```py
 cell_size = 15
 window = 1920, 1080